Learn more about upcoming session dates and tuition costs.

 |TOEFL, IELTS, and GRE preparation courses||Prepare for these tests.
 Our courses focus on both content and test-taking strategies.|

-Our English Language Program (ELP) has 7 different levels corresponding to the proficiency level.
-These levels are related to the Common European Framework of Reference (CEFR) and a description of proficiency levels can be read in the table below.
-The CEFR descriptions correspond to the students' proficiency as they finish each level.
-For more information, go to CEFR.
+Our English Language Program (ELP) offers 7 different levels of instruction.
+These levels are related to the Common European Framework of Reference (CEFR), described below.
+The CEFR levels describe your proficiency as you finish each level.
+For more information, see the CEFR global scale.

 |CEFR||English Language Program Levels|